St Paddy’s Day has come & gone, and still not much is wearing green in Upstate.

 I’d never heard of ice going bad before.
 But then, moving into a new apartment, we found the ice cubes in the freezer were shrunken in their little tray compartments, no longer cubes in fact, and seemed to have picked up a metallic odor.
 I guess there was that incident with the Titanic, too, now I think about it, under the heading “Bad Ice.”

 Even the weather is tired of ice and snow by now.
 The precipitation has become unimaginative.
-By April, Old Man Winter is spring cleaning, shoveling out whatever icy trash is left in the clouds, just grayish-white grit, can’t be bothered with delicate snowflakes, too tired to dream up new crystalline shapes.
+Old Man Winter is spring cleaning, shoveling out whatever icy trash is left in the clouds, just grayish-white grit, can’t be bothered with delicate snowflakes, too tired to dream up new crystalline shapes.

 And so a homely clump of moss receives its due, and becomes our hero for the day, a real luminary in the woods.